amerand/CANDID/README.md

 Note that if you use [LITpro](http://www.jmmc.fr/litpro_page.htm), you might find that the results given by CANDID are different:
 * In general, position of the found companion is the same for LITpro and CANDID
 * LITpro tends to overestimate the flux ratio, because it does not take into account bandwidth smearing, whereas CANDID does.
 For AX Cir, the flux ratio found bt CANDID is 1%, whereas it is 0.8% for LITpro (or CANDID when bandwidth smearing is disabled).
-Note that the latest versions of CANDID compute numerically the bandwidth smearing to make sure we never run into restrictions of the analytical approximation of Lachaume & Berger 2013. the variable `CONFIG['Nsmear']` is automatically adjusted, so do not try to adjust it yourself.
+Note that the latest versions of CANDID compute numerically the bandwidth smearing to make sure we never run into restrictions of the analytical approximation of Lachaume & Berger (2013). the variable `CONFIG['Nsmear']` is automatically adjusted, so do not try to adjust it yourself.

 ### Detection limit
 It uses Chi2 statistics to estimate the level of detection in "number of sigmas".

 ### Non-Detection Limit
-There are 2 approachs inplemented: [Absil et al. 2011](http://adsabs.harvard.edu/abs/2011A%26A...535A..68A) and CANDID's Analytical Companion Injection [Gallenne et al. 2015](http://arxiv.org/abs/1505.02715).
+There are two approaches implemented: [Absil et al. 2011](http://adsabs.harvard.edu/abs/2011A%26A...535A..68A) and CANDID's Analytical Companion Injection [Gallenne et al. 2015](http://arxiv.org/abs/1505.02715).

 ## Known limitations

 The code has *not* been deeply error proofed.
-If you encounter problems or bugs, do not hesitate to contact the developpers.
+If you encounter problems or bugs, do not hesitate to contact the developers.

 * **The (non-)detection levels are given assuming the errors bars in the data are uncorrelated**.
 This is of course not the case for real data, in particular when a lot of spectral channels are present.
 * The works only with simple OIFITS files: all observations should be with the same instrument (same OI_WAVELENGTH) and all data will be taken, assuming a single target is present.
 Several OIFITS files can be loaded at once (giving a list of files) but it assumes that all files contain only one target.
 * The UD visibility is computed using a polynomial approximation, so only first and second lobe visibilities for the primary can be handled.
-That should be enough but migh lead to some (unknown yet) side effects.
+That should be enough but might lead to some (unknown yet) side effects.
 * The code has been tested of OIFITS files form CHARA/MIRC and VLTI/PIONIER.
-If you use other instruments and encounter problems, please contact the developpers!
+If you use other instruments and encounter problems, please contact the developers!
 * The code can take lots of memory because it stores lots of intermediate results, so using a 64bit python is advisable.
 * The code is not particularly fast, but uses [multiprocessing](https://docs.python.org/2/library/multiprocessing.html): our experience on Macs is that it leads to several problems:
  * It does not work properly with IPython Notebooks.
 [It seems to be known](https://github.com/ipython/ipython/issues/6109).